kvrmnks/kvrmnks.github.io/docs/blog/2022/Counting and sampling.md

 Lemma 2

-given a FPAUS of cut counting problem, that
+given a FPAUS of matching counting problem, that

 $$ ||\mu - \pi||_{TV} \leq K $$